 When You Can't Even Drink the Water at a Restaurant...

 Case in point: While travelling, I stopped at a hotel off I-95 en route to a meeting.
-While at dinner, I requested a glass.
-When it came, I couldn’t drink it, and thinking it may have been a dirty glass, asked the server if I could have a fresh glass.
+While at dinner, I requested a glass of water.
+When it came, it had a foul smell and I couldn’t drink it.
+Thinking it may have been a dirty glass, asked the server if I could have a fresh glass.
 He promptly brought one, and I couldn’t drink that one either.

 He apologetically offered to bring bottled water, saying, “It's really nasty in this town.
 It tastes and smells like this everywhere around here.”